-- sound procurement policies - a mature risk framework and demonstrated application in practice - a risk-based prioritisation framework and policy - a clear customer engagement process and regular schedule - a thorough approach to estimating time and cost of project tasks.
-149
+- sound procurement policies - a mature risk framework and demonstrated application in practice - a risk-based prioritisation framework and policy - a clear customer engagement process and regular schedule - a thorough approach to estimating time and cost of project tasks.141

-Aither made the following observations that reveal potential opportunities for GAWB to improve the robustness and transparency of its capex processes.
+Aither made several observations that reveal potential opportunities for GAWB to improve the robustness and transparency of its capex processes, including:

 - Capital and project management process may not be applied consistently, based on the documentation received.
-In some cases, detailed project schedules and checklists were not provided, or were not up to date. - The application of project prioritisation processes and outcomes were not transparent, including the role of internal governance bodies and documentation of decision-making. - Options analysis was not transparently documented in all cases, and consideration of lifetime costs (including opex) was not routinely included in multi-criteria analysis sighted.
-Criteria
+In some cases, detailed project schedules and checklists were not provided, or were not up to date. - The application of project prioritisation processes and outcomes were not transparent, including the role of internal governance bodies and documentation of decision-making.